Bears wander. That's what they do.

 - Hike with a dog.
 Wrong.
 This is particularly dangerous if the dog is off leash.
 The dog is smaller, potential prey, and more likely to present itself as a threat.
 When the dog realizes it is heavily out-gunned, there is a good chance it will return to you with the bear in hot pursuit.
 It could become a rapidly dynamic and ugly situation.
 I give hikers with dogs a wide berth, to the point of finding a different trail.
 Best to avoid hiking with prey on a string.

 - Bear Bangers - They are a single-use device which creates a loud bang.
 They boast a good success rate.
 I know hikers who carry a compact air horn.
 There is a risk the bear may be encouraged to defend itself instead of running away.
-Do this before you see the bear.
-Do this when you enter bear territory.
 Learn how to recognize bear territory.
 If you are hiking through berry bushes, you may be in bear territory.

 Personal practices, while hiking in the wilderness, are: